 Kill the yeast!

-Yeast or Candida Albicans (and others) live in our digestive tract, and a certain amount of them are supposed to.
-When they overgrow, they become detrimental to our health and lead to fatigue, brain fog, and, most of all, sugar cravings.
+Yeast or Candida Albicans (and others) live in our digestive tract, and a certain amount of them are good, when they overgrow, they become detrimental to our health and lead to fatigue, brain fog, and, most of all, sugar cravings.

-- Starve them– yes, start cutting back on sugar as this is yeast’s favorite fuel source, and in turn, less yeast equals fewer cravings.
+- Starve them– Start cutting back on sugar as this is yeast’s favorite fuel source, and less yeast equals fewer cravings.
 There is no research saying, “you have yeast, then you have sugar cravings,” but from what I see in my office, this is 100% true.
 The only problem is that it is hard to cut back on sugar when you have yeast, so enter something to help.

 - Candida Balance– This is a supplement that does a phenomenal job of leveling the yeast playing field.
 This is my go-to when I have been in the cookie cupboard and can’t stop.
 1-2 capsules twice a day does an herbal number on the yeast and their protective biofilms.
 I can feel the cravings dissipate within 24 hours.
 You need to take at least one bottle if you have been struggling with sugar for some time and keep some handy when you fall off the wagon during holidays or special occasions.